ouspg/LLM-Hackathon/README.md

 > *Note: Building the container environment may take up to 20 minutes*

 ### Step 2

+> *Note: If you have less than 5.6GB on your machine, skip this step*

 - Make sure the **ollama** container is running with:
 ```console